avo-hq/docs.avohq.io/docs/3.0/plugins.md

 # Plugins

 :::warning
-This feature is in beta and we might change the API as we develope it.
+This feature is in beta and we might change the API as we develop it.

 These docs are in beta too, so please [ask for more information](https://github.com/avo-hq/avo/discussions) when you need it.
 :::